jejo205713/cipher-wall/README.md

 	You're protected!

-	Prince Server Guard script is a private script written not only protect server, but to also log each predefined attempt and labeled them such as SYN-FLOOD, SPAMMER, HACKER, SCRIPTER.
+	JEJO Server Guard script is a private script written not only protect server, but to also log each predefined attempt and labeled them such as SYN-FLOOD, SPAMMER, HACKER, SCRIPTER.
 	This way it bans SPAMMER, HACKER on auto by add their IP to the BLOCKED-DATA.